drunkONdata/fetch_dog_adoption/README.md

-# Fetch!
-The dog adoption app
+# Fetch! the dog adoption app
 A dog adoption application, where a user submits a picture of a dog and curated list of similar looking dogs that are available for adoption nearby.

 ## Table of Contents